quxbaz/qwux/README.md

 throttled (fn, ms) => function
 /*
 @fn The function to throttle.
-@ms How much time (in milliseconds) must elapse before calling this function again.
+@ms How many milliseconds must elapse before this function can run again.
 @return The throttled function.
 */
 ```